Marusyk/grok.net/README.md

 }
 ```

 # Custom grok patterns

+There is the possibility to add your own patterns.
-Create a directory called `Patterns` and a file (the file name doesn't matter, but name it meaningfully for yourself) with your own patterns.
-In that file, write the pattern you need as the pattern name, space, then the regexp for that pattern.
+Create a file and write the pattern you need as the pattern name, space, then the regexp for that pattern.

 For example, Patterns\grok-custom-patterns: